 Akumal, Quintana Roo, Mexico

 In June and July 2010 Cathryn was invited to the MIRA artist residency in the south of Italy where she and the other residents held a final exhibition at the Palazzo Palmieri in Martignano.
 She continued traveling from there to the Netherlands, Northern Ireland and Great Britain with a month in London before returning to Sydney.
-She was invited to attend the Ondarte International Artist Residency in Akumal Mexico where she began working on a new series entitled "Water Works" ... and water has been her focus ever since.
+She was invited to attend the Ondarte International Artist Residency in Akumal Mexico where she began working on a new series entitled "Water Works" ... and water has been her focus for over a decade.
+In 2021 Cathryn made a shift from studying water and started painting antique glass bottles (a gift of a friend's father collection) and her new work has been selected in major Art Prizes around Australia.

 LIST OF EXHIBITIONS